torvalds/linux/Documentation/userspace-api/dma-buf-alloc-exchange.rst

 Exchanging pixel buffers
 ========================

-As originally designed, the Linux graphics subsystem had extremely limited support for sharing pixel-buffer allocations between processes, devices, and subsystems.
+As originally designed, the GNU/Linux graphics subsystem had extremely limited support for sharing pixel-buffer allocations between processes, devices, and subsystems.
 Modern systems require extensive integration between all three classes; this document details how applications and kernel subsystems should